imagej/imagej.github.io/_pages/plugins/xlib.md

 	((i1==255)? -16776961 : ((i2==255)? -16777216 : -65536))
 ```

 takes three binary images i0, i1, i2 and creates a colored mask out of it (see rightmost image to the right).
+Like in the the previous example, this operation requires setting the argument "Format for output image" to "int color".